-With the sample rates at 1,408 samples per second, 8-bit data width, and $F{Max}$ equals 62 MHz, the proposed design achieves the speed of 11.27 mega-bit per second (MBps).
+data is 8 bits, and F{Max} of system equals 62 MHz.
+The proposed design achieves the speed of 11.27 megabits per second (Mbps).
 In the comparison with other designs, it is clear that the proposed implementation has better timing performances.
-The strong advantages of the design is the variable sample-length from 2 to 2 samples for each processing.
-With the common audio sampling rate of 44.1 kHz, the proposed design can separate an audio wave that has the length about 11.61 milisecond to 12 minutes 40.87 second.
+The strong advantages of the design is the variable sample-length from 29 to 225 samples for each processing.
+With the common audio sampling rate of 44.1 kHz, the proposed design can separate an audio wave that has the length about 11.61 millisecond to 12 minutes 40.87 second.